Show/hide contentOpenClose All

 You will lose your full test fee unless you are able to provide medical evidence for your absence.
 Medical evidence must be provided within five calendar days of the test day.
 Refunds will only be provided in cases of serious illness and an administrative fee may be deducted.
 All applications are submitted to the British Council for approval.
 Please complete a Refund Transfer Form (November 2016)(PDF) and attach it to your medical evidence.

 Your test results will be sent to you by post 13 calendar days after the test date, to the address provided on your application form.
 Please allow a minimum of 3-5 days for delivery - longer if your address is outside Ireland.
-Alternatively, you may collect your results in person between 11:00 and 14:30 on results day (you must email in advance to make an appointment).
+Alternatively, you may collect your results in person between 11:00 and 14:00 on results day (email firstname.lastname@example.org in advance to make an appointment).
 Your results will also be available to view online from 14:00 on the release date.
 Results remain online for 40 days.
 You can login here with the following details:

 - Test Date